 - Announcements | Funding Information | Funded Projects | Storm Water Resource Plan and Concurrence Review Process | Reference Material | Contact Information

-- The Prop 1 Round 2 Solicitation for Storm Water Grant Funding is now open!
+- The Funding Award List for the Prop 1 SWGP Round 2 Solicitation is now available.

 |Eligible Applicants:||Public agencies, nonprofit organizations, public utilities, federally recognized Indian tribes, state Indian tribes listed on Native American Heritage Commission's California Tribal Consultation List, and mutual water companies.|

 |Eligible Project Types:||Planning - Development of Storm Water Resource Plans (SWRPs) that meet the requirements of Water Code section 10562 and the SWRP Guidelines, and project-specific planning projects.
 Applications for SWRPs and project-specific planning projects were only solicited for Round 1.

 Implementation - Multi-benefit storm water management projects which may include, but shall not be limited to, green infrastructure, rainwater and storm water capture projects and storm water treatment facilities.

 Round 1 Implementation Grants: ~$80 million awarded